Dastbasteh/Dastbasteh/README.md

 - 👋 Hi, I’m @Reza Dastbasteh
 - 👀 I’m interested in classic and quantum theory of communication
 - 🌱 I’m currently a phd student at SFU
-- 💞️ I’m looking to collaborate on classic and quantum information theory and quantum algorithms
+- 💞️ I’m looking to collaborate on classic/quantum information theory and quantum algorithms
 - 📫 How to reach me: rdastbas@sfu.ca

 <!---